colindean/talks/make_python_devex/presentation.md

-We can write a bunch of scripts for this automation, but eventually, any sufficiently advanced system of one-off scripts eventually reimplements proper DAG — directed acyclic graph — build tool, so let's just use one from the start!
+We can write a bunch of scripts for this automation, but eventually, any sufficiently advanced system of one-off scripts eventually reimplements proper DAG build tool — a directed acyclic graph-- so let's just use one from the start!

 :::